 Occurring in many forms, but most commonly; lotteries, casinos, bookmaking, card rooms, and bingo, gambling is defined as betting something of value when the outcome is uncertain.
 Compulsive gambling or gambling addiction is characterized as an impulse control disorder with features similar to other addictive disorders, without involving the use of an intoxicating drug.

 It is estimated, that the number of people who gamble socially qualify for being diagnosed with a gambling addiction range from 2%-5%.
 Although this may not seem like a high number, in the United States alone, it translates to affecting millions of people.

-A gambling addiction generally means the gambling involves more than one symptom, but less than five required to quality for the diagnosis of compulsive or pathological gambling.
+A gambling addiction generally means gambling involves more than one symptom, but less than five required to qualify for the diagnosis of compulsive or pathological gambling.
 Commonly, gambling addiction, like most other emotional conditions, is the result of a combination of biological vulnerabilities, ways of thinking, and social stressors.

-Signs and symptoms of a gambling addiction are vast and include:
+Signs and symptoms of gambling addiction are vast and include:

-– A return to gambling after a lose in an effort to recoup
+– A return to gambling after a loss in an effort to recoup

 – Gambling to try to escape problems, relieve sadness or anxiety

 – Becoming easily irritated when trying to reduce or stop gambling

 Addiction treatment in Florida is available.
 The Delray Center for Healing can help those struggling with a gambling disorder.
 And, many other disorders and addictions.
 With both inpatient and outpatient options, the choice is yours.

 Since 2003, the Delray Center for Healing has provided exceptional psychiatric and therapeutic care for mental health, eating, and substance use disorders.
 To learn more about our philosophy and treatment approach, download our free e-book, “Psychiatry Redefined,” written by our founder and medical director, Raul J. Rodriguez, MD.